Whatever is your reason behind moving to Victoria, you will be glad that this city has a lot in store for you…

 Is located in the south of Melbourne and forms the eastern side of Port Philip Bay.
 Philip Island and Western Port Bay are situated towards the south of the Peninsula.

-The High Country region extends from the wine regions located in the mid north east of Victoria to the alpine regions.
+The High Country region extends from the wine regions located in the mid-north east of Victoria to the alpine regions.

-The Wimmera extends from west of the Goldfields region to the South Australia border.
+The Wimmera extends from the west of the Goldfields region to the South Australia border.
 The famous Grampian National Park is located here.
 The Grampians ranges are famous for their wildlife, wildflowers and hiking trails.

 The Great Ocean Road was built in 1932 as a work project for soldiers returning from World War 1.
 The stretch between Peterborough and Port Campbell is one the most scenic parts of this road and is known for the Port Campbell National Park and other rock formations.